 The Council has set a de minimus level in respect of the recognition of heritage assets of £10,000.

-The following summary shows separately the assets that are reported in the Balance Sheet and those that are not.
-The Council carries out a regular review of its assets and has identified a relatively small amount of Heritage Assets, mainly the artefacts held at the Council's museums and vintage Dreamland rides.
+The Council carries out a regular review of its assets and apart from Dreamland Amusement Park and it's vintage rides, has identified a relatively small amount of Heritage Assets, mainly the artefacts held at the Council's museums.